Honesdale Residential Historic District

 The Honesdale Residential Historic District, is a national historic district which is located in Honesdale, Wayne County, Pennsylvania.

 It was added to the National Register of Historic Places in 1997.

 History and architectural features

 This district includes 289 contributing buildings and five contributing sites that are situated in a predominantly residential neighborhood of Honesdale.
 The residences were built between 1830 and 1940, in a variety of popular architectural styles including Greek Revival, Italianate, Bungalow/American Craftsman, Colonial Revival, Second Empire, Queen Anne.
 The larger homes are typically 2 1/2-story, wood-frame dwellings with hipped and gable roofs.

 The district also includes some former factories, such as the Irving Cut Glass Co. and Honesdale Show Company, as well as a former armory.
 The contributing sites consist of four cemeteries and Riverside Park.

-It was added to the National Register of Historic Places in 1997.